ordanax/arch2018/README.md

 # ArchLinux Fast Install v1.6
 ##############################################

 This script install ArchLinux XFCE + AUR + XFCE config.
+(BMR ONLY!!!)
 Also you can add own /home directory as well as XFCE config.

 # Description
 This script was not thought of as a normal installation with a large selection of DE, disk partitioning, etc.